T, 3:30pm to 4:45pm

 A student receiving a 1 disrupts class discussion, whether actively by being negative or rude to others, or passively by appearing distracted, bored or sleepy.

-A group of professional writing coaches has been hired to provide students with feedback to improve their writing skills.
-Writing coaches will hold office hours prior to each section’s paper deadline.
-Students who are interested in receiving feedback on their writing prior to submitting their assignments are encourage to contact an “on duty” writing coach to schedule an appointment.
-(The schedule and email contact information will be posted on Blackboard.)
+A group of professional writing coaches will hold office hours that will be available on a first-come, first-served basis close to paper deadlines to provide interested students with feedback to improve writing skills.
+Students who are interested in receiving feedback on their writing prior to submitting their assignments are encouraged to schedule an appointment to work with a writing coach.
 Writing coaches will read and evaluate paper drafts in terms of the following criteria:

 Coaches will provide comments on the paper to the student and send a summary of the comments to the instructor.
 Instructors will evaluate final submissions and may or may not take these comments about the writing process into consideration as they exercise judgment about the quality of the finished product and assign grades accordingly.